 Travel More Sustainably

-While it’s undeniably important that government and the private sector take the lead in reducing their travel, every individual should also be looking to see what they can do to make their own travel more sustainable.
+While it’s undeniably important that government and the private sector take the lead in reducing their travel, every one of us can make simple changes to make their own travel more sustainable.

 Cut down on air travel